comnetunb/dispatcher-worker/README.md

 ```

 ### Properties
-- alias: defines an alias for the slave machine
+- alias: defines an alias for the worker machine
 - dispatcherAddress: sets the IP of a reachable master.
 If this property is set, the application will try to connect to it directly.
-If this property is not set, the connection mechanism will be the automatic discovery, that only works on a master configured on a local network shared by the slave aplication.
+If this property is not set, the connection mechanism will be the automatic discovery, that only works on a master configured on a local network shared by the worker aplication.
 - languages: lists the languages currently supported by the machine